jgoerzen/docker-debian-base/README.md

 Despite this, they are all very small, both in terms of disk and RAM usage.

+You can find a [description of the motivation for these images](http://changelog.complete.org/archives/9794-fixing-the-problems-with-docker-images) on my blog.

-It is based on the concepts, but not the code, in the [phusion baseimage-docker](https://github.com/phusion/baseimage-docker).
+This is loosely based on the concepts, but not the code, in the [phusion baseimage-docker](https://github.com/phusion/baseimage-docker).
-You can look at that link for the reason this is necessary.
+You can look at that link for additional discussion on the motivations.

 You can find the source and documentation at the [Github page](https://github.com/jgoerzen/docker-debian-base) and automatic builds are available from [my Docker hub page](https://hub.docker.com/jgoerzen/).